Your Black Muslim Bakery: Origins

 Yusuf Bey, born Joseph Stephens, came to Oakland, California, with his family from Texas in the early 1950s.
 He later opened beauty salons in the San Francisco Bay Area and in southern California, before going into the bakery business.
 After discovering the teachings of Elijah Muhammad in the 1960s, Bey converted to the Nation of Islam (NOI) in 1964 and founded the "Islamic" bakery in Santa Barbara in 1968.
 The bakery was not officially affiliated with the NOI and not representative of mainstream Muslim cultures.
 NOI minister Keith Muhammad, of East Oakland's Muhammad Mosque #26, stated that the two organizations were distinct and separate.

 Bey named the business Your Black Muslim Bakery (YBMB) on the personal recommendation of Elijah Muhammad, who had become his spiritual guide.
 In 1971, Bey moved the bakery to Oakland.
 By 1974 it was the "largest Bay Area bakery specializing exclusively in natural food products", with over 6,000 loaves of bread and over 300 cakes per week sold at 150 stores.

 During the mid-1980s, Bey appeared regularly on a local Oakland cable television lecture program, True Solutions, during which he broadcast his hour-long sermons every week.
 On the program Bey also promoted the bakery, and frequently expounded on the need for the economic self-reliance and "knowledge of self" of African Americans, whom he lectured the audience as being the "Original Man", a racially charged idea derived from the NOI's doctrine of Yakub.
 By the 1990s, YBMB and its leaders were a respected part of Oakland society, and had substantial influence in local politics.
 They used their power to obtain favors from the city, influence local elections, and avoid scrutiny from police.
-Bey ran unsuccessfully for mayor in 1994, gaining 5% of the vote.
+Bey ran unsuccessfully for mayor in 1994, garnering 5% of the vote.

 By 2007, the company was headquartered at 5832 San Pablo Avenue, with five branch locations listed in Alameda County records, including a store on Telegraph Avenue in Oakland's Temescal district and another at Oakland International Airport.
 The bakery also had a location at the Oakland Coliseum.